Cover image by Purrweb UI

 For example, if a user buys your smart toaster but then opts for a fridge from another company, you can’t guarantee that they’ll be able to control both of these devices in your app which can damage your services’ quality and reputation.

-All of that is because the standardization isn’t unified, all companies use different APIs, protocols, and security features.
+All of that is because the standardization isn’t unified, and all companies use different APIs, protocols, and security features.

 The most tricky part is that you can’t really do anything about it; a possible solution might be to allow integrating third-party services through their APIs, but that will depend on your specific use case.